...

 What Is Career Discovery Coaching?

-But the biggest difference is the output.
+The biggest difference between a counselor and a coach is the output.

 The output from completing career counseling is advice, guidance, and suggestions from the counselor.